Carlosbil/QA-Bot-and-Chat-Bot/README.md

 # BDP
- ChatBots based on bert, every step is fully explained inside the ipynb
+ ChatBots based on bert, every step is fully explained inside the ipynb As I don't have enough resources to tune this great model, I'm going to make a stand by on this project for a while. on this project for a while
  ## BDP_Chatbot
  English lenguage bot, trained to be able to speak and answer questions without context.
 Based on T5